Thomas Bernhard: Reception and legacy

 Bernhard is widely considered one of the most important German-language writers of the second half of the 20th century.
-Critics generally consider his major prose works to be Correction (1975), Extinction (1986) and his five volumes of memoirs (1975-82) (collected in English translation as Gathering Evidence.)
+Critics generally consider his major prose works to be Correction (1975), Extinction (1986) and his five volumes of memoirs (1975–82) (collected in English translation as Gathering Evidence.)

 Bernhard wrote 18 full-length plays, many of which premiered at leading German-language venues including the Deutsches Schauspielhaus in Hamburg, the Salzburg Festival and the Vienna Burgtheater.
 His plays polarised audiences and critics and often caused media and political controversy for their pessimism and polemics against Austrian and European culture and institutions.
 According to Dowden: "His public was eager to see what powerful figure he would insult next, what enraged outcry he would elicit, who would try to sue him, and how he would respond."

 Honegger states that Bernhard's prose style has influenced the German language: "his performative grammar and incendiary vocabulary have been appropriated by politicians of all persuasions, exploited by the media, and imitated by lesser writers."
 Bernhard has influenced younger Austrian writers including Elfriede Jelinek, Lilian Faschinger, Robert Menasse and Josef Haslinger.
 Since 2022, the research project GlobalBernhard at the University of Vienna has been investigating the various forms of literary resonance and commentary that Thomas Bernhard's work has triggered among international authors.

 In 1999, Bernhard's literary executor, his half-brother Peter Fabjan, lifted the ban on the performance of his plays in Austria.
 Although Bernhard stipulated in his will that none of his unpublished writings should be published, this has sometimes been circumvented.
 Notably, a memoir My Prizes appeared in 2009 and his correspondence with his publisher Siegfried Unseld from 1961 to 1989 – about 500 letters – was published in December 2009.
 Bernhard's collected works were published in 22 volumes from 2003 to 2015.

 The International Thomas Bernhard Society (Internationale Thomas Bernhard Gesellschaft (ITBG)) was founded in 1999.
 In a collaborative project between the ITGB, the Austrian Academy of Sciences, and the German publishing house Suhrkamp, the Thomas Bernhard Research Center at the Austrian Center for Digital Humanities created thomas bernhard in translation, the "first online database of all published translations of Thomas Bernhard's works."
-As at July 2025, it comprised over 1,000 entries in 42 languages.
+As of July 2025, it comprised over 1,000 entries in 42 languages.